DavideFornacca/COVID19/8_countries/README_8_countries.md

 # Detail for 8 countries
 In this folder, you will find a datasets of 8 countries at the second administrative level or ADM2 (referred as provinces in Italy, France, and Spain, counties in the US, prefectures of China, departments in France, LTLA/NHS in the UK, districts in Germany) and in some cases at the firts administrative level or ADM1 (regions in Italy, provinces in Iran).
-The datasets include total accumulated COVID-19 data (infections, deaths, and mortality rates), COVID-19 data normalized by population size (100k residents), population size and densities, air pollution metrics from ground stations (China, Italy, and the US) and satellite observations (NASA), z-scores and p-values results of Local Moran’s Bivariate statistic.
+The datasets include total accumulated COVID-19 data (infections, deaths, and mortality rates), COVID-19 data normalized by population size (100k residents), population size and densities, air pollution metrics from ground stations (China, Italy, and the US) and satellite observations (NASA), Z-scores and p-values results of Local Moran’s Bivariate statistic.

 #### Links to the datasets (.csv format)
 - **China**, COVID-19 data updated until 2020-05-23: `covid_air_CH_20200523.csv` [[file]](covid_air_CH_20200523.csv)